Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Posted by Jimmie Burroughs- Email this article to a friend

 Maybe you say, “I was not for the war in the first place.”
 That really has nothing to do with expressing gratitude.
 You might be wondering how to express gratitude concerning the war.
-If you know someone who has lost a loved one, a letter of appreciation to them for the sacrifice that they and their loved one has made would be in order, or a letter of appreciation to anyone you know who is now serving overseas.
-The benefit to those would be great just knowing there are those here at home that are concerned and appreciate them for what they are doing.
+If you know someone who has lost a loved one, a letter of appreciation to them for the sacrifice that they and their loved one have made would be in order, or a letter of appreciation to anyone you know who is now serving overseas.
+The benefit to those would be great, knowing there are those here at home appreciate them for what they are doing.

-It is obvious that all of us like to be appreciated, but it is elusive as to why we are so slow to express appreciation to others.
-If we only knew the benefits that come our way, perhaps we would loosen up a bit and express gratitude more often.
-It’ makes us feel good for someone to tell us that we made a difference in their lives especially if they have nothing to gain.
-It would also make others feel appreciated if we took the time to tell them.
+It is obvious most people like appreciation, but it is elusive as to why people are so slow to express appreciation to others.
+If the benefits were known that come from showing gratitude, perhaps more people would express it more often.
+It makes a person feel good for someone to tell them that they made a difference in their lives by something that they said or did,

-Researchers are saying today that expressing gratitude is rewarded with better health, and that is without any special diet or exercise.
+Researchers are saying today that the reward for expressing gratitude is better health and without any special diet or exercise.

-People who express gratitude also experience better health.
-It has been discovered that they eat healthier food, exercise more and take better care of their body.
+People who express gratitude experience better health because, according to research, they eat healthier food, exercise more and take better care of their body.

 Gratitude Reduces Stress

-Stress has been connected to just about every deadly diseases including cancer and heart disease, so there is no doubt that stress can make us sick.
-Up to 90% of doctor visits are stress related.
+Stress has been connected to just about every deadly disease including cancer and heart disease, so there is no doubt that stress can make us sick; up to 90% of visits to the doctor are stress related.
 Dr. Robert Emmons says, “Gratitude research is beginning to suggest that feelings of thankfulness have tremendous positive value in helping people cope with daily problems, especially stress.”

 Gratitude Builds the Immune System

-Hand and hand with paying gratitude is another attribute, “optimistic” that builds the immune system according to Dr. Lisa Aspinwall PhD, psychology professor at the University of Utah.
-This was determined by experiments of students under equal stress where those who were optimistic showed higher number blood cells to protect the immune system.
+Hand and hand with paying gratitude is another attribute, “optimism” that builds the immune system according to Dr. Lisa Aspinwall PhD, a psychology professor at the University of Utah.
+This determination came about by experiments of students under equal stress where those who were optimistic showed higher number blood cells to protect the immune system.

-With so many positive benefits you would think more people would have discovered the value of gratitude by now and using it regularly.
-But apparently not so; things seem to be moving along in the normal old way as people rush about through life looking out primarily for #1 with little concern for anyone else.
-I challenge you to just try expressing gratitude for a few days each opportunity you have, and see how it lights up the lives of others and also gives you a feeling of satisfaction.
-Then come back and tell me your experiences concerning it.
+With so many positive benefits, you would think more people would have discovered the value of gratitude by now and use it regularly, but apparently, not so; things seem to be moving along in the same old way as people rush through life looking out primarily for #1 with little concern for anyone else.
+I challenge you to express gratitude for a few days each opportunity you have, and see how it lights up the lives of others and gives you a feeling of satisfaction.

 About the author: Jimmie Burroughs is a motivational speaker and author who has been involved in teaching Christian Personal Development for more than 30 years.
-There are hundreds of articles to help you on this website, Website Contents , in your person growth.
-Be sure to take vantage of the FREE offer to get the eBook “The 4 Pillars for Personal Development” while available.
+There are hundreds of articles to help you on this website (Website Contents) in your personal growth.